rems-project/sail-arm/arm-v8.5-a/README.md

 ## Building

-This currently requires the latest [Sail from github](https://github.com/rems-project/sail).
-Note that the default branch which should be used is called `sail2` not `master`.
+This currently requires at least Sail 0.8 from our opam repository, see [here](https://github.com/rems-project/sail/wiki/OPAMInstall) for installation instructions.
+If building the latest Sail from github note that the default branch which should be used is called `sail2` not `master`.

 ```
 make aarch64